stevekrouse/cycle/README.md

 ## Considerations

+  * consider combining all font styles into one massive block like the top of google docs
+  * close flyouts by clicking on the flyout (not on the block)
   * turn loops more into components with base type and closure with their own data
   * see if we can get blocks not to carry children
   * cannot get keydown on divs because no tab index set